ssmirr/appdev-chapters/string.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/String-interpolation?lite=true"></iframe>

-You'll see that Ruby gets confused, because we are trying to add an integer to a string and it doesn't feel comfortable with that.
+You'll see that Ruby gets confused (RTEM!), because we are trying to add an integer to a string and it doesn't feel comfortable with that.

 The solution is to tell the `Integer` to convert itself to a `String` first using the method called `.to_s`, or "to string".
 Try this instead: